EmilyWebber/Get-Clean-Census-Data/README.md

 8. Save this in the Zip-File-Download directory.
 Add an underscore and the year to the zip file name.

 9. You have to do this for as many years as you want data.
 They have ACS 1-yr estimates from 2007 - 2015.
 If you get all the datasets, it takes about 40 minutes of futzing on your computer to get it done.

-If you want a different geographic boundary, you can use all of file unzip directory, but for processing, I'm sorry, you'll have to modify the code yourself.

-### Unzip the files by following the instructions in directory labeled as such.

-### Process the files into ready-to-use csvs by following the instructions in the directory labeled as such.